abhishekbadola/ipl-stats/README.md

 > A web app to show IPL stats built on VueJS

+Wait for data to load as it reads from CSV file and processes in chunks.
+Once the data has been loaded and mapped to the views , it can be accessed again with the help of localStorage.

 1. VueJS is used to build the component based system.
 2. Vue-router is used for routing
 3. Vue-material is used to give it a material design feel